akarnokd/ThePlanetCrafterMods/README.md

 (Pro tip: store different types of items in different containers)

 Example: `Open Container [ 5 / 30 ] Cobalt`

+If the *(Cheat) Inventory Stacking* mod is also installed and looking at a stackable container, the mod will show the slot usage and the total number of items vs capacity.

+Example: `Open Container [ 5 / 30 (50 / 300) ] Cobalt`

 ### Configuration